Ladder99/ladder99/services/agent/styles/README.md

 Note: Changes should be made to BOTH Devices.xsl and Streams.xsl, where applicable.

-The MTConnect cppagent doesn't seem to allow using subfolders in the styles folder, so keep it flat.
+The MTConnect cppagent doesn't allow using subfolders in the styles folder, so keep it flat.

 ## About